pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 ### It's a huge mindset shift for developers

-In order for Continuous Delivery to work, developers must get used to committing changes to the main branch "at least once a day" as a general guideline.
+In order for Continuous Delivery to work, developers must become accustomed to committing changes to the main branch _"at least once a day"_ as a general guideline.
 This is a guideline only - a way to encourage developers to become familiar with working this way.
-But after a while, most devs I work with couldn't tell you whether they commit once a day or not - it's usually more often actually.
+But after a while, most developers I work with couldn't tell you whether they commit once a day or not - it's usually more often actually.
 As long as the PRs are small and deployable, it doesn't matter.

 I've found getting started with this is by far the most difficult part of switching to CD though.
 Developers just hate working this way initially - I